A Step-by-Step Guide to the Cabin Crew Assessment Day Experience

 Final Thoughts

 Securing a cabin crew position is competitive, with Emirates receiving 15,000 applications monthly.
-Don’t let these numbers intimidate you—let them motivate you.
+However, don’t let these numbers intimidate you—let them motivate you.
 Thorough preparation will set you apart and bring you closer to achieving your dream job.